 Posted by Willy Franzen on December 4, 2011.
-Positions below updated every five minutes.
+Jobs updated daily.

 For me there’s nothing better than spending time outdoors fishing and being surrounded by wildlife.
 I think I’m particularly lucky, because I live in a time where I’ve actually seen many of my favorite fishing spots get better over the years.
 A lot of the conservation work done by organizations like Trout Unlimited and the National Fish and Wildlife Foundation is paying off.
 That’s not to say that we’ve eliminated the threats to nature, but it feels like we hit an inflection point some time during my lifetime.
 The National Fish and Wildlife Foundation is a non-profit organization that was created by Congress in 1984 to direct “public conservation dollars to the most pressing environmental needs and matches those investments with private funds.”
 They’re based in Washington, DC, and they’ve “awarded over 11,000 grants to more than 3,800 organizations in the United States, investing a total of $1.8 billion for conservation” over the past 3 decades.